 Abuse happens when one person mistreats another, often regularly and repeatedly, through the use of cruelty (which can take the form of manipulation, cruel words, sexual assault, or physical violence).

-You may be in an abusive relationship with a boyfriend, girlfriend, family member, or someone from your community if:
+You may be in an abusive relationship with a boyfriend, girlfriend, family member, or someone else if:

-- You are told rude, unkind, hateful, untrue, or insulting things about yourself.
+- They tell you rude, unkind, hateful, untrue, or insulting things about yourself.